thinking-binaries/variable_duty_cycle/README.md

 The Variable Duty Cycle algorithm is a beautifully simple but elegant general purpose algorithm.
-It's uses range from the generation of PWM signals, to graphics drawing routines, amongst many other uses.
+It's uses range from the generation of Analog signals, to graphics drawing routines, amongst many other uses.

 I first discovered this algorithm in a BYTE magazine in the early 1980's which is now usefully linked and archived in the internet archive here: